 - Offline — locally stored tilesets: raster (elevation, imagery, and masks) and vector data sources from your local storage device

-- Online — Tile Map Services (TMS): you can connect to both open services (such as OpenStreetMap or various state/municipal databases) or private tile servers created and supported by users on the basis of services similar to QGIS (currently supported data from online sources: imagery and elevation).
+- Online — Tile Map Services (TMS): you can connect to both open services (such as OpenStreetMap or various state/municipal databases) or private tile servers created and supported by users.

-These data sources usually contain a lot of information that can be tagged and filtered using attribute filters.
+These data sources usually contain a lot of information that can be filtered out.

-- Generate grass or trees for areas marked with certain colors of the landcover texture.
+- Generate grass or trees for areas marked with specific colors of the landcover texture.

-- Generate buildings of a certain type only (e.g., apartments, garages, single- or multi-storey buildings, depending on the data stored in the vector data source).
+- Generate buildings of a particular type only (e.g., apartments, garages, single- or multi-story buildings, depending on the data stored in the vector data source).

 Sandworm supports multiple data layers aligned by geo or raster coordinates: you can easily create high-resolution insets by adding a high-detailed landscape area over a low-detailed one.
-This can be useful for flight simulators, where high details are required only for areas around airports.
+This can be useful for flight simulators, where a high level of detail is required only for areas around airports.
 The quality of generated terrain is determined by the density of the data sources used.